-Most travelers hit Giverny in the spring--April showers bring May flowers after all--and then the tourists give the gardens a rest in the heat of summer.
-But fall is also a very active time for the gardens, and there's still a lot to see.
+Most travelers hit Giverny in the spring—April showers bring May flowers, after all—and then the tourists give the gardens a rest in the heat of summer.
+Fall is also a very active time for the gardens, and there's still a lot to see.

 Despite its small size, Giverny hosts many festivals throughout the year.
 In September, the big Giverny Festival comes to town.

-Versailles and Giverny are about an hour apart by car.
-It is only a slight detour to head west first to Versailles and then north to Giverny.
-However, there are no trains to connect the two.
-If you don't have a car, consider this guided tour:
+Versailles and Giverny are about an hour apart by car and it is only a slight detour to head west first to Versailles and then north to Giverny.
+This creates the opportunity to do a combined tour of the two attractions.

 Staying in Vernon

 Vernon itself isn't a bad place to visit or to stay for a few days.
 The Vernon Museum is where you can see many of Monet's paintings.
-It is located at 12 rue du Pont in Vernon.
-It houses everything from an archaeological collection to military and fine arts exhibits.
+It is located at 12 rue du Pont in Vernon and houses everything from an archaeological collection to military and fine arts exhibits.

 Staying in Giverny

-Give yourself a night in Giverny if you'd also like to visit the Musée d’Art Américain Giverny, which is found on the same street as Monet's house and gardens, at 99, rue Claude Monet.
-It's open from the first of April to the end of October and closed on Mondays, like many of France's museums.
+Give yourself a night in Giverny if you'd also like to visit the Musée d’Art Américain Giverny, which is found at 99, Rue Claude Monet—the same street as Monet's house and gardens.

 The Office of Tourism in Vernon is at 36 rue Carnot near the bridge.
-Ask them for "le plan de ville de Vernon" (the map of the city).
-You can also inquire about guided tours of Vernon, Giverny or the surrounding area called "Pacy-sur-Eur".
+Here, you can ask for "le plan de ville de Vernon" (the map of the city) and inquire about guided tours of Vernon, Giverny, or the surrounding area called "Pacy-sur-Eur."
 The web site in English is loaded with further information on the area.